 Our special panel discussion on the many possibilities of a Doctor Who theatrical movie.
 Recorded live at our November meet up with a stellar line up of panelists consisting of Graeme Sheridan, Dave Cooper, Victor 1st Mornington (Doctor Who Exposition & Katrina), Dave Lewis (TARDIS Newsroom & Paradox Island), Mike Rall (Who Island), and Saffia Widdershins (Prim Perfect Magazine), hosted by Louis Trapani.

-Apple has released Final Cut Pro X to the Mac App Store (store link: Final Cut Pro - Apple®) today.
+Apple has released Final Cut Pro X to the Mac App Store (store link: Final Cut Pro - Apple) today.
 The long awaited upgrade for this professional movie editor software has been rewritten from the ground up.
 The big news when it was announced a few months ago was that it would be coming to the Mac App Store with a new price of only $299 (previously FCP itself was $999).
-Other companion apps that had been included in Final Cut Pro Studio suite such as Motion and Compressor are sold separately also in the Mac Store for $49 each.
+Other companion apps that had been included in Final Cut Pro Studio suite such as Motion - Apple and Compressor - Apple are sold separately also in the Mac Store for $49 each.
 It doesn't look like Soundtrack Pro has made the cut though, at least not yet.

 The GetGlue app (from AdaptiveBlue) for iPhone and iPod touch has been updated and with it, it has a newly enhanced user interface and more.
 (See my previous article, Get Glued on GetGlue for more details on GetGlue).
 In addition to the user interface refresh, which is a quite welcomed refresh, it also now allows you to check into "sports" in addition to the previous categories already available such as television, movies, books, music, wine, etc. Also it now offers Foursquare location check-in integration as well (unfortunately, Gowalla is not also offered as an option as well).